• Latest

 Are you tired of trying to motivate your teenager who seems unmotivated to do anything?

-In this article, we will give you nine tips on how to motivate a teenager who doesn’t care.
+This article will give you nine tips on motivating a teenager who doesn’t care.

 If you have a teenager who doesn’t seem to care about anything, don’t worry.
 You can do many things to motivate them and get them back into the swing of things.